miklevin/MikeLev.in/_posts/2022-02-21-concurrent-web-crawling-in-python.md

 headline: "Celebrating President's Day with Amazing Progress: Concurrent Web Crawling in Python!"
 description: "Today, I'm celebrating President's Day by accomplishing a mission: creating an async Python function to return zipped input/output promises.
 I'm also working on handling a list of tuples as input and building a package called mlseo on PyPI.
 To top it off, I've completed a concurrent site crawler in Python that uses SQLite.
 Join me in celebrating President's Day with this amazing progress!"
 keywords: Python, Async, Function, Zipped, Input/Output, Promises, Tuples, Package, mlseo, PyPI, Concurrent, Crawling, SQLite, President's Day, Mission, Progress
-categories: pypi, python, mlseo, sqlite, progress
+categories: progress, sqlite, pypi, python, mlseo
 permalink: /blog/concurrent-web-crawling-in-python/
 layout: post
 ---